ThomasMertes/seed7/src/read_me.txt

       Values above MAXIMUM_TRUNC_ARGUMENT raise RANGE_ERROR,
       if trunc() or round() is applied to them.

+  PIXEL_ALPHA_MASK
+      Mask for the alpha channel in a pixel.
+      0 if there is no alpha channel.

+  PIXEL_RED_MASK
+      Mask for the red color in a pixel.
+      0 if there is no mapping and drwRgbColor() should be used.

+  PIXEL_GREEN_MASK
+      Mask for the green color in a pixel.
+      0 if there is no mapping and drwRgbColor() should be used.

+  PIXEL_BLUE_MASK
+      Mask for the blue color in a pixel.
+      0 if there is no mapping and drwRgbColor() should be used.

+  RGB_TO_PIXEL_FLAG_NAME
+      Name of the variable deciding between macro and drwRgbColor().
+      "" if no variable needs to be checked.

+  POINT_LIST_INT_SIZE
+      Size of an integer in a ''pointList'' object.
+      A ''pointList'' consists of (x, y) coordinate pairs where each x and y has the size POINT_LIST_INT_SIZE.

+  POINT_LIST_ABSOLUTE
+      TRUE if a ''pointList'' uses absolute coordinates.
+      If it is FALSE the first (x, y) coordinate pair is absolute and the remaining (x, y) coordinates are relative to the previous coordinate pair.

+  POINT_LIST_ALIGNMENT
+      Defined if ''pointList'' data (plist->mem) needs to be aligned.
+In this case it contains the number of zero bits (counting from the least significant bit) in the address of ''pointList'' data.
+The function pltAlign() checks if ''pointList'' data is aligned and returns an aligned copy if the original ''pointList'' data is not aligned.

   NULL_DEVICE: Name of the NULL device.
                Under Linux/Unix/BSD this is "/dev/null".
                Under Windows this is "NUL:".